 This helps us hone in on the unique perspective each type of person has about your product.
 Then we uncover how people interact with your software now, and how we can redesign it to better match your users’ ideal version of your product.

-Chief among these research techniques are observational studies, where we actually watch how people use your product in its current form.
-This helps us identify the primary tasks your users need to accomplish on a day to day basis and the manner in which they currently do so.
+Chief among these research techniques is observational studies, where we watch how people use your product in its current form.
+This helps us identify the primary tasks your users need to accomplish on a day-to-day basis and how they currently do so.

-The results aren’t always pretty, and that’s ok.
+The results aren’t always pretty, and that’s okay.
 Developing context for the UX in its current state is critical to designing software that fits what your users are trying to accomplish.

 Here’s a 2-hour workflow we identified for an enterprise client after they hired us:

 This process requires navigating through 30 different screens.
-Of course, this is a terrible user experience, which had a direct impact on the productivity of anyone who had to perform this task.
+Of course, this is a terrible user experience, which directly impacted the productivity of anyone who had to perform this task.

 After identifying the users’ current workflow, we were able to design an optimized version with just 13 screens.